ultralytics/yolov5/README.md

 ```

 The indices from the 6th column are coming from the Azure COCO annotation file
 export from Data Labelling tool.
-First, we

 To run validation: